-This scrumptious gluten free rhubarb cake is made with ground almonds, and sweetened with applesauce and a little honey.
-It's moist and delicious, a perfect springtime treat which is also nutritious.
+This scrumptious gluten free rhubarb cake is made with ground almonds, olive oil, and sweetened with applesauce and a little honey.
+It's moist and delicious, a perfect spring time snack or dessert which is also healthy.

 - The tangy, slightly tart flavour of rhubarb is delicious in a cake.
-And like other cakes made with ground almonds, the texture is moist, yummy, and a little squidgy.
+Like other cakes made with ground almonds, the texture is very moist, yummy, and a little squidgy.

-- Rather than using a refined gluten free flour blend, this recipe uses ground almonds, and a little coconut flour.
+- There's no refined gluten free flour blend, instead this flourless cake recipe uses ground almonds and a little coconut flour.
 Both of these are naturally gluten free and high in fibre and nutrients.
 They are also grain free, and low in carbs.

 - This cake is made with healthy fats.
-There's no butter in the cake.
+There's no butter in the cake, and it is dairy free.
 Almonds provide richness, and there's a little olive oil.

-- There's very little added sugar in this recipe.
+- The recipe is low in refined sugar.
 Most of the sweetness comes from the applesauce, which makes it a healthy choice.

 - With the almonds and eggs, there's plenty of protein to keep you feeling full and satisfied.

-- Gluten free rhubarb cake is also simple and easy to make.
+- This easy gluten free rhubarb cake is also simple to make.

 Rhubarb.
 There's a generous quantity of rhubarb in this recipe.
-Make the most of it whilst it's in season!
-(You might also like this stewed rhubarb, or gluten free rhubarb crumble) I used fresh rhubarb, but if you want to use frozen, defrost it in a colander so that the liquid runs out and doesn't make the cake too wet.
+Make the most of this traditional British flavour whilst it's in season in spring and early summer!
+I used fresh rhubarb, but if you want to use frozen rhubarb, defrost it in a colander so that the liquid runs out and doesn't make the cake too wet.

 Eggs are an essential part of the structure of the cake.